SoNotWildTurtle/ReAI/notes/dev_notes.md

 \n- **WindowsPipeline.psm1** – ensures the Windows service is running and executes AutoPipeline.
 Invoked with `-WinPipeline` or via windows_pipeline.ps1.

 \n- ServiceManagement now checks for Windows 10 or later before managing the service.
+- EnvironmentSetup now verifies the PowerShell version, runs Test-ScriptDependencies and displays progress using bordered info boxes.
+- The Reah banner is surrounded with a cyan border and the menu prompt accepts `Q` to quit.